Zabirhasanbadhon/Zabirhasanbadhon/README.md

 <h1 align="center">大家好 <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">我是张涵，很高兴认识你！</h1>
 <h3 align="center">   <a href="http://english.ynu.edu.cn/">YNU</a> Graduate</h3>
-<h4 align="center"> I care about doing my work in time and fast, focusing on solutions, communicating clearly and being cheerful while working. </br>
+<h4 align="center"> I am Always Consider my tasks as my first priority.
+I like Coding Very Much </br>
-I am a Software Engineering student, a passionate leader and a technology enthusiast who loves keep learning and applying new technologies to solve real-world issue. </br>I love programming and sharing ideas, and everyday every time I am in learning.
-I am never afraid of learning.</h4>
+My Study field is Software Engineering from My Diploma Course, i am a passionate Student and Developer in Software field who loves keep learning new technologies and applying those new technologies to solve some issues which is exist in Real-World.
+</br>I love to learn programming.
+Most of the time i spend to learn some amazing technologies and share my ideas with others </h4>

 ## 🙋‍♂️ About Me